mcverter/enveritas/README.md

 OUTSIDE LIBRARIES
 =================
 * This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-* Several draggable libraries are recommended for React, but I followed the instruction to ignore them.
+* Several draggable libraries are recommended for React, but I followed the task instruction to ignore them.